Grumman XTSF

-The Grumman XTSF was a proposed twin-engine torpedo scout aircraft, designed by Grumman for the United States Navy towards the end of World War II.
+The Grumman XTSF was a proposed twin-engined torpedo scout aircraft, designed by Grumman for the United States Navy toward the end of World War II.
 Based on the design of the Grumman F7F Tigercat fighter, but enlarged and with the addition of a bomb bay, the XTSF was deemed too large for carrier operations, and the project was cancelled before any aircraft were built.
-Instead, the Navy chose to order the single-engine XTB3F, which became the successful AF Guardian.
+Instead, the Navy chose to order the single-engined XTB3F, which became the successful AF Guardian.

 Design and development

-In 1944, it was determined that the Grumman XTB2F, then under development for the Navy, would be too large to practically and safely operate from aircraft carriers.
+In 1944, the Grumman XTB2F, then under development for the Navy, was determined to be too large to operate practically and safely from aircraft carriers.
 Even the new s, known as "battle carriers" (CVB) and the largest aircraft carriers built by any nation to that point, would have difficulty operating the massive aircraft, which was the size of a U.S. Army Air Force medium bomber.
-As a result, in late June 1944, Grumman submitted its G-66 design to the Bureau of Aeronautics (BuAer).
-After a review of the design by BuAer during the following month, a revised design was submitted, and on August 17 the existing contract for the XTB2F was modified to instead order two XTSF-1 aircraft, to be based on Grumman's F7F-2 Tigercat two-seat, twin-engined fighter-bomber, the first prototype intended to be a conversion of a F7F airframe.
+As a result in late June 1944, Grumman submitted its G-66 design to the Bureau of Aeronautics.
+After a review of the design by the bureau during the following month, a revised design was submitted, and on August 17, the existing contract for the XTB2F was modified to instead order two XTSF-1 aircraft, to be based on Grumman's F7F-2 Tigercat two-seat, twin-engined fighter-bomber, the first prototype intended to be a conversion of a F7F airframe.

-A mid-wing, all-metal, cantilever monoplane with two Pratt & Whitney Double Wasp radial engines mounted in streamlined nacelles under the wing, the XTSF-1 was intended to carry two crew members in tandem seats, and featured an internal bomb bay and an SCR-720 radar set, the radar later being replaced in the design by an AN/APS-3 or AN/APS-4 set.
+A midwing, all-metal, cantilever monoplane with two Pratt & Whitney Double Wasp radial engines mounted in streamlined nacelles under the wing, the XTSF-1 was intended to carry two crew members in tandem seats and featured an internal bomb bay and an SCR-720 radar set, the radar later being replaced in the design by an AN/APS-3 or AN/APS-4 set.
 A second seat was added for the radar operator.

 The outer wing of the XTSF was lengthened by 7.8 ft compared to that of the F7F-2, while the size of the horizontal stabilizer was increased by 28 in).
 The vertical stabilizer was also enlarged, while the aircraft's weight increased by almost 2000 lb over that of the Tigercat.

 The wings folded upwards for stowage aboard aircraft carriers, while the undercarriage and arrestor hook were hydraulically operated.
-Gun armament was planned to be four .50 caliber (12.7 mm) Browning M2 machine guns, or, alternatively, two 20 mm Hispano cannon, while a bomb bay based on that of the Grumman TBF Avenger was installed in a fuselage stretched by 5.5 in.
+Gun armament was planned to be four .50 caliber (12.7 mm) Browning M2 machine guns, or alternatively, two 20 mm Hispano cannon, while a bomb bay based on that of the Grumman TBF Avenger was installed in a fuselage stretched by 5.5 in.